elastic/kibana/x-pack/test_utils/README.md

 ##### `getMetaData(testSubject)`

-Parse an EUI table and return meta data information about its rows and columns.
+Parse an EUI table and return metadata information about its rows and columns.
 You can provide a nested path to access the test subject by separating the parent and child with a dot (e.g. `mySection.myTable`).
 It returns an object with two properties:

 - `tableCellsValues` a two dimensional array of rows + columns with the text content of each cell of the table